Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

     The Temporal Dead Zone is a behavior in JavaScript that occurs when declaring a variable with the let and const keywords, but not with var.
 In ECMAScript 6, accessing a `let` or `const` variable before its declaration (within its scope) causes a ReferenceError.
 The time span when that happens, between the creation of a variable’s binding and its declaration, is called the temporal dead zone.

-    Let's see this behavior with an example,
+    Let’s see this behavior with an example,

         function somemethod() {
             console.log(counter1); // undefined